 I never used to like Kit Rae swords...

-Or at least, I didnt like the concept of decorative or art swords in general mostly because I was always of the school that if it aint functional, then it aint worth looking at.
-However, in my continual quest to explore every nook and cranny of the world of modern swords and my growing passion for quality fantasy blades it was inevitable that I would have to drop my preconceived notions and approach them with an open mind.
+Or at least, I didn't like the concept of decorative or art swords in general.
+Mostly because I was always of the school that if it ain't functional, then it aint worth looking at.
+However, in my continual quest to explore every nook and cranny of the world of modern swords and my growing passion for quality fantasy blades it was inevitable that eventually I would have to circle back to take a proper look, dropping my preconceived notions and approach them with an open mind to evaluate them on their own merits.

-In this review of the Mithordin sword, I wont be doing any cutting or subjecting it to any severe durability tests.
-But rather, Ill be taking a look at it from the perspective to determine if it truly fulfils its function as fantasy sword art and most importantly, if it is worth the $100 to $180 (depending on where you buy it) price tag or not.
+In this review of the Mithrodin sword, I obviously won't be doing any cutting or subjecting it to any severe durability tests because that is not how to evaluate a sword designed to be purely decorative.
+But rather, I'll be taking a look at it from the perspective to determine if it truly fulfils its function as fantasy sword art.
+And most importantly, if it is worth the $100 to $180 (depending on where you buy it) price tag or not (and to make sure it won't just fall apart in your hand!).

 So without any further ado, lets get started...